 A good way to determine if broad market index funds are a smart investment choice for you is to look at the differences between total stock market index funds vs S&P 500 index funds.

 Total stock market funds typically track the performance of the Wilshire 5000 Index of the Russell 3000 Index.
-These broad market indices cover the full range of capitalization, which include large-cap stocks, mid-cap stocks and small-cap stocks.
+These broad market indices cover the full range of capitalization, which includes large-cap stocks, mid-cap stocks, and small-cap stocks.
 However, an S&P 500 index fund will only include the large-cap stocks and possibly some mid-cap stocks.
 This makes total stock market index funds more diversified than S&P 500 index funds.

 One important aspect of the total stock market index funds to keep in mind is that they usually track a "cap-weighted" index, which means that the higher the market cap, the greater the "weight", or exposure, to the stock in the index.
 Therefore, a total stock market index fund can be heavily weighted toward large-cap stocks, making the performance similar to an S&P 500 index fund.

-With that said, investors can expect long-term performance to be slightly higher with a total stock market index fund because even a small amount of mid- and small-cap stocks can help boost performance (based upon historic averages that would predict smaller capitalization performs better than large-caps.
+With that said, investors can expect long-term performance to be slightly higher with a total stock market index fund because even a small amount of mid- and small-cap stocks can help boost performance (based upon historical averages that would predict smaller capitalization performs better than large-caps.

 A Few Cautions With Using Broad Market Index Funds

 Again, using a total stock market index fund as an example, investors should keep in mind that the exposure to mid- and small-cap stocks, in addition to large-cap stocks can cause fund overlap in a portfolio if the investor decides to hold mid- and small-cap funds.